CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

            if statusbar:
                statusbar.add_status_widget(self.pomodoro_timer_status)

-With these changes, Spyder will be aware of the presence of our plugin, and that this plugin adds a new widget to the status bar.
+Taking these changes into account, Spyder will recognize the presence of our plugin and identify that it adds a new widget to the status bar.

 Finally, we add the following method to our plugin: